Innovative Designer

 A title screen with your original hero standing in their world.

-Gravity, jump height, and “coyote time” — the invisible tuning that makes a jump feel satisfying instead of floaty.
+Keyboard input, walking and running, and sprite animation — then gravity, jump height and “coyote time”, the invisible tuning that makes a jump feel satisfying instead of floaty.
+The whole character controller in one week.

-AI this week: Use AI to tune the physics numbers and explain what each one does, so you understand the feel — not just copy it.
+AI this week: AI-generate idle + run animation frames and read/debug the movement code the AI writes; then use AI to tune the jump physics and explain what each number does — so you understand the feel, not just copy it.

-A jump that actually feels good (and you can say why).
+Your hero walks, runs and jumps — with a jump that actually feels good (and you can say why).

 Tilemaps, platforms, gaps and pipes — designing a level players want to run through.